Kermit the Frog: Guest television appearances

 Kermit has made numerous guest appearances on popular television shows, including co-hosting individual episodes of a number of long-running talk shows; among other television media.
 On April 2, 1979, Kermit guest-hosted The Tonight Show Starring Johnny Carson to promote The Muppet Movie.
 From 1983 to 1995, the French political satire show Le Bébête Show used copies of various Muppets to parody key political figures, and Kermit renamed "Kermitterrand", embodied President François Mitterrand.
 On May 21, 2018, Kermit and contestant Maddie Poppe performed "Rainbow Connection" live on American Idol.

 A still photo of Kermit sitting in his Director's chair with his megaphone in his hand from The Muppet Show appeared on a technical difficulties telop graphic on Metromedia owned-and-operated station KTTV Channel 11 in Los Angeles during the late 1970s and early 1980s.
+At the same time, Kermit also appeared in WTNH in New Haven, Connecticut's own technical difficulties telop graphic, featuring a still photo of him sitting in front of the master control switcher, wearing headsets with a forlorn look on his face, noticing that there's something wrong inside the control room.

 As an April Fool's joke, Kermit hosted CNN's Larry King Live in 1994 and interviewed Hulk Hogan.
-Kermit was also a semi-regular during various incarnations of Hollywood Squares, with other Muppets such as Big Bird and Oscar the Grouch also making appearances on the original Hollywood Squares.
+Kermit was also a semi-regular during various incarnations of Hollywood Squares.

 In 2020, Kermit appeared on Monday Night Football with other Muppets characters as it was briefly rebranded "Muppet Night Football."
 On March 10, 2021, Kermit was the first celebrity to be unmasked on the fifth season of The Masked Singer, having performed in costume as "Snail".

 On May 7, 2023, Kermit, along with Miss Piggy, was invited to the Coronation Concert of King Charles III.
 He sat next to Prince Edward, The Duke of Edinburgh.